 Displaying clear financial policies helps patients recognize their financial responsibilities immediately.
 Using the term “deposits” may help consumers shift their mindset and accept costs with greater understanding.
 Consistent reminders for overdue patient payments issued when scheduling follow-up appointments prevent bills from lapsing before new treatments are administered.
 All of these techniques reinforce the concept that consumers must pay their portion before treatment while notifying them of their rights at the same time.

-Studies have predicted that by 2020, 95 percent of patients will fail to pay their healthcare bills in full.
+Studies have predicted that the number of patients who will fail to pay their healthcare bills in full will only continue to increase during the coming years.
 While this number is concerning, it’s important to consider the causes.
 Americans appear to be struggling to save money for unexpected financial events.
 According to one poll, 37 percent of the population would face debt if forced to pay a $100 medical bill.
 Women are further affected, with 44 percent stating the same issue.
 If healthcare premiums continue to rise and providers fail to collect and clarify the patient’s financial responsibility, hospitals and consumers may continue to sink into debt.

 Derek Griffin is the VP of Sales and Business Development for MailMyStatements.
 He has over 13 years of experience as a healthcare sales executive, is experienced in multiple healthcare related fields from front office to billing and collections, and has worked in various roles within Optum, a UnitedHealth Group company and AdvanecedMD.
 He loves spending free time with his wife and kids, whether it is coaching the soccer team, attending dance recitals, or fixing bokes.